 After a few years of lid-locking Maytag washing machines and some time out servicing on the road, I became involved with research and development of commercial washing machines.

 One major project I was involved in was to produce a new-to-the-market 10kg commercial washing machine which would challenge all others in its class.
-Out brief was for this new machine to be in same class as Miele with its Little Giant model.
+Our brief was for this new machine to be in the same category as Miele with its Little Giant model.

-Soon afterwards, work started on developing our prototype and after months of design and around-the-clock testing, we finally produced a unique contender.
-Completely bespoke to all our requirements, the JLA 10-11 commercial washing machine was soon launched and quickly became a rival to the Miele Little Giant.
+Soon afterward, work started on developing our prototype, and after months of design and around-the-clock testing, we finally produced a unique contender.
+Utterly bespoke to all our requirements, the JLA 10-11 commercial washing machine was soon launched and quickly became a rival to the Miele Little Giant.

-JLA was an inspiring place to work and a great place to start for a young man.
+JLA was an inspiring place to work and a great place.
 I left with the best industry grounding possible.

 1990- 1992 Mistcroft Ltd

 Set up by an ex-work colleague, Kyle Harris, previously the parts manager at JLA, I thought it was a great move working with a new company and being its first employee.
-This new role brought a completely new experience in supplying spare parts for commercial washing machines.
+The role brought a completely new experience in supplying spare parts for commercial washing machines.

 I was plunged straight in at the deep end and with a brief introduction to sales, my ability to deal with situations was quickly put to the test.
 The names and contact details of trade customers and launderette owners had arrived in a big pile on my desk.